 If you tried really hard, it would be difficult to come up with a less imaginative title for something as formidable as the ‘Internet of Things’.
 The internet changed our world, but a much bigger change is just over the horizon.
-Where we are at ease with computers, tablets and smart phones connecting us to the internet, we have now entered a world where everything is connected to the internet.
+Where we are at ease with computers, tablets and smartphones connecting us to the internet, we have now entered a world where everything is connected to the internet.

 The Internet of Things refers to any device that is connected to the internet.
-This ranges from the known; computers, smart phones, smart watches to the obvious; cars, airplanes, trains, to the less obvious; washing machines, fridges, front doors, to the downright absurd; coffee makers, shoes and cows (yes cows, or more precisely a sensor attached to its ear).
+This ranges from the known; computers, smart phones, smart watches to the obvious; cars, aeroplanes, and trains, to the less obvious; washing machines, fridges, and front doors, to the downright absurd; coffee makers, shoes and cows (yes cows, or more precisely a sensor attached to its ear).
 Wherever you can collect information or control and activity, the Internet of Things can be involved.